Iftakharpy/wolt-2024-internship-pre-assignment/README.md

 uvicorn app.main:app --host 127.0.0.1 --port 8000 --reload
 ```

+Then open your browser and go to `http://localhost:8000/docs` to see the docs of the api endpoints.

 > Note: Of course, you will have to be in the project's base directory(ie. where `Dockerfile` and `README.md` file is located) to for this command to work.🙂

 ## Run tests